-41. Operator Licensing Requirements
+42. Operator Licensing Requirements

-- 41.1 The Operator shall renew their Operator's licence annually or every 5 years, prior to the expiry date of the licence. - 41.2 All applicants named as individuals or partners, must provide a basic criminal record check dated within one month of the date of application for first licence or renewal, and thereafter to produce a basic DBS disclosure certificate annuallyOn all first and renewal applications, all applicants named as individuals or partners, must provide a basic criminal record check (through Disclosure Scotland) dated within one month of the date of application. - 41.3 Existing licence holders that have a valid Disclosure and Barring Service (DBS) check do not need to fulfil section 41.2 above. - 41.4 On all first and renewal applications, all applicants, current named licence holders, partners, directors and company secretary must complete a Hackney Carriage and Private Hire Vehicle Licence Declaration of Convictions form.

-- 41.5 All new applicants and current licence holders must inform the Licensing Authority of any convictions or cautions they have received at any time.
-These will be considered in line with the Hackney Carriage and Private Hire Convictions Policy, see Appendix A. - 41.6 From 1st April 2023, Operators shall also be required to obtain a basic DBS disclosure certificate for all controllers (call handling and dispatching staff).
-These certificates must be made available to the Licensing Authority upon request within 7 days and be held for at least 12 months in-line with the record keeping requirements above. - 41.7 In addition, from 1st April 2023 the Operator must have in place a policy on employing ex-offenders (Relevance of Convictions Policy).
+- 42.1 The Operator shall renew their Operator's licence annually or every 5 years, prior to the expiry date of the licence. - 42.2 All applicants named as individuals or partners, must provide a basic criminal record check dated within one month of the date of application for first licence or renewal, and thereafter to produce a basic DBS disclosure certificate annually. - 42.3 Existing licence holders that have a valid Disclosure and Barring Service (DBS) check do not need to fulfil section 41.2 above. - 42.4 On all first and renewal applications, all applicants, current named licence holders, partners, directors and company secretary must complete a Hackney Carriage and Private Hire Vehicle Licence Declaration of Convictions form. - 42.5 All new applicants and current licence holders must inform the Licensing Authority of any convictions or cautions they have received at any time.
+These will be considered in line with the Hackney Carriage and Private Hire Convictions Policy, see Appendix A. - 42.6 From 1st April 2023, Operators shall also be required to obtain a basic DBS disclosure certificate for all controllers (call handling and dispatching staff).
+These certificates must be made available to the Licensing Authority upon request within 7 days and be held for at least 12 months in-line with the record keeping requirements above. - 42.7 In addition, from 1st April 2023 the Operator must have in place a policy on employing ex-offenders (Relevance of Convictions Policy).
 This policy must be provided to the Licensing Authority upon request within 14 days.
 An example policy which Operators may personalise and use as the basis for their own policy can be found on the Councils Licensing webpage (web link).

-42. Radio Equipment
+43. Radio Equipment

-42.1 The Operator shall be (if applicable) in possession of a licence to transmit issued by the Radio Communications Agency/Department of Trade and Industry.
+43.1 The Operator shall be (if applicable) in possession of a licence to transmit issued by the Radio Communications Agency/Department of Trade and Industry.
 The licence will be displayed on the company premises and a copy given yearly to the Licensing Authority at the time of application/renewal.

-43. Insurance
+44. Insurance

-43.1 The Operator will have in force a current public and employees liability insurance policy.
+44.1 The Operator will have in force a current public and employees liability insurance policy.
 This will be displayed on the premises.
 A copy of the certificate will be submitted to the Licensing Authority at the time of application/renewal.
 This will not apply to single vehicle operators.

-44. Touting and Soliciting
+45. Touting and Soliciting

-- 44.1 An Operator shall not cause or allow any person to tout or solicit any person to hire any Private Hire vehicle. - 44.2 The Operator shall not cause or permit the words 'taxi' or 'cab' on any Private Hire vehicle operated by them or operating under their Operators licence. - 44.3 The Operator's licence must be displayed on the business premises and the Operator will, on the request of an authorised officer or any police constable, produce their operator's licence for inspection.
+45.1 An Operator shall not cause or allow any person to tout or solicit any person to hire any Private Hire vehicle.

+- 45.2 The Operator shall not cause or permit the words 'taxi' or 'cab' on any Private Hire vehicle operated by them or operating under their Operators licence. - 45.3 The Operator's licence must be displayed on the business premises and the Operator will, on the request of an authorised officer or any police constable, produce their operator's licence for inspection.

-45. Changes and Amendments
+46. Changes and Amendments